 Chilean Museum of Pre-Columbian Art

 The Chilean Museum of Pre-Colombian Art is housed in the old Royal Customs House in Santiago.
 The collection is impressively large compared to many other museums in a similar vein, and it spans 4,500 years and about 80 pre-Colombian civilisations of South America.
 The Museo Chileno de Arte Precolombino, as it is known to locals, is a fascinating place to spend a few hours and is a great find for art and archaeology enthusiasts.

-The exhibits are well lit and beautifully arranged throughout four rooms set around a central courtyard.
+The exhibits are beautifully curated throughout four rooms set around a central courtyard.
 The collection provides an informative insight into the cultures of the Incas, Mayans, Aztecs and other proud civilisations of the continent, illustrating their artistic diversity and advancement.

-It is worth paying a bit extra for a guided tour though, because the labels are not translated into many languages and are not as comprehensive as some might like.
+It is worth paying extra for a guided tour though, because the labels are not translated into many languages and are not as comprehensive as some might like.
 Having said that, the museum is a worthwhile attraction in Santiago, especially if travellers are not familiar with the intriguing ancient cultures on display.

 Address: Calle Bandera 361